Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 In the combined tree structure, which is based on {{Merkle2}}, a prefix tree contains a mapping where each label-version pair has a search key, and the search key's value is a cryptographic commitment to the label's new contents.
-A log tree contains a record of each version of the prefix tree that's created and the timestamp that it was created.
+A log tree contains a record of each version of the prefix tree and the timestamp that it was created.
 With some caveats, this combined structure supports both efficient consistency proofs and can be efficiently searched.